Compare Asset Finance to Help Your Business

 Asset Finance: FAQs

-Yes you can, however there are certain criteria surrounding the age and condition of equipment that we will refinance.
-This can include the type of equipment and the date that you purchased it.
+Yes, you can.
+However, certain criteria surround the age and condition of the equipment that we will refinance.
+These can include the type of equipment and the date that you purchased it.

-As funding specialists, Aurora Capital provides SMEs with business loans that are suited directly to their needs.
-Over the years we have built up relationships with multiple lenders who can provide fast and flexible business funding, meaning we can offer a wide array of business loan types with numerous benefits and competitive rates.
+We can help you find a business loan suited directly to your needs.
+We have relationships with multiple lenders who can provide fast and flexible business funding.
+We can offer a wide array of business loan types with numerous benefits and competitive rates.

 Finding the right funding is often a long-winded process, with plenty of variables to consider from all the different providers.
 Our finance experts can help, providing you with a list of the best deals and rates.